12monkeybord/manubot-ai-editor/README.md

 But you can also define your own prompts, apply them to specific content, and control other behavior using YAML configuration files that you include with your manuscript.
 See [docs/custom-prompts.md](https://github.com/manubot/manubot-ai-editor/blob/main/docs/custom-prompts.md) for more information.

+For a comprehensive best-practice guide on creating complete dissertations with APA-7 style citations in German, see [docs/dissertation-prompt-design.md](https://github.com/manubot/manubot-ai-editor/blob/main/docs/dissertation-prompt-design.md).

 ### Running the editor

 1. In your forks's "▶️ Actions" tab, go to the `ai-revision` workflow.